-Feuilletonscout: Do you have a musical dreams or vision?
+Feuilletonscout: Do you have a musical dream or vision?

 Dmitry Masleev: Of course!
 I love to dream big but I also know that I have to keep working constantly in order to continue growing as a musician and as a person, and this very thought brings me down to Earth.
 Although I am spending quite a lot of time in the clouds these days, flying around the world from one concert to another 🙂 But seriously speaking, a significant part of my vision is developing a deep and rich relationship with my audience.
 I love playing for people and the process is as much about them as it is about me.
 I simply want to pull away the curtain of everyday noise and reveal the beauty of a certain piece of music as truthfully as possible.
 The next 5-10 years will be crucial in achieving this and then I will spend the rest of my musical life perfecting the ability to make these connections.

 Dmitry Masleev: My future plans include expanding the repertoire, making a recording, collaborating with very interesting musicians, and learning as much as I can about different genres of music and other art forms.

 27. Mai 2016, 20 Uhr

 Werke von Bach, Schumann, Schubert, Liszt u. a.

 Baden-Baden Festival (mit Valerie Gergiev und dem Mariinsky Orchester)